skybert/skybert-net/src/python/pytest-hangs-forever.md

 ## The problem

-My Python project has hundreds of tests.
+Our Python project has hundreds of tests.
 All the tests run through:
 ```
 $ pytest
 [..]